-Japan’s second largest metropolis and a host city of the Rugby World Cup Japan 2019, Yokohama is nestled on the shores of Tokyo Bay.
+Japan’s second largest metropolis, Yokohama is nestled on the shores of Tokyo Bay.
 A small fishing village in the early 19th century, Yokohama grew rapidly into a bright and breezy city once Japan opened up to foreign trade as a major port.
 Today its charming shoreline, cosmopolitan food and creative arts scene are just some of the reasons that it is popular with ex-pats – it also has one of the world’s largest Chinatowns!
 Only half an hour from Tokyo, Yokohama has a totally different feel to the capital, with a much more laidback and liveable vibe.

 We all enjoy a good fact or two - here are a few useful ones about Yokohama:

 Sign up to our e-newsletter to get the latest news & exclusive travel offers